A2 Hosting boasts exceptional web hosting despite its lack of name recognition.

 A2 delivers strong uptime rates and great customer service.
 When it comes to speed, A2 is second to nobody.

 Fast web hosting and A2 are synonymous.
 In fact, I named A2 Hosting as the most reliable and fastest host on my list of the best web hosting providers.

 Whether you’re new to web hosting or looking to change web hosting providers, A2 needs to be taken into consideration.
 I created this guide to give you a more in-depth review of A2’s plans, features, and benefits.

 Is A2 good for web hosting?
 Find out my answer below.

 The Benefits of Using A2 Web Hosting

-Take a look at this speed comparison chart that includes some other well-known names in the industry.
+Take a look at this speed comparison chart.

 That’s more than twice as fast as popular providers like GoDaddy and Bluehost.
 With plan names like “Swift” and “Turbo” it’s clear that A2 is playing to this advantage.

 If you’re leaning toward a shared hosting plan, you’ll be happy with the speed no matter which option you choose.
 But the Turbo plan is really going to take you to that next level.